Quetzalcōātl: Iconographic depictions

 During the epi-classic period, a dramatic spread of feathered serpent iconography is evidenced throughout Mesoamerica, and during this period images begin to figure prominently at sites such as Chichén Itzá, El Tajín, and throughout the Maya area.
 Colonial documentary sources from the Maya area frequently speak of the arrival of foreigners from the central Mexican plateau, often led by a man whose name translates as "Feathered Serpent".
 It has been suggested that these stories recall the spread of the feathered-serpent cult in the epi-classic and early post-classic periods.

-Represented as the plumed serpent, Quetzalcoatl was also seen as manifest in the wind, one of the most powerful forces of nature; a text in the Nahuatl language captures this relationship:
+Represented as the plumed serpent, Quetzalcoatl was also seen as a manifestation of the wind, one of the most powerful forces of nature; a text in the Nahuatl language captures this relationship:

 Quetzalcoatl also became linked with rulership and priestly office; additionally, among the Toltec, the name was used as a military title and its representation as an emblem.

 In the post-classic Nahua civilization of central Mexico (Aztec), the worship of Quetzalcoatl was ubiquitous.
 Cult worship may have involved the ingestion of hallucinogenic mushrooms (psilocybes), considered sacred.
 The most important center was Cholula, where the world's largest pyramid was dedicated to Quetzalcoatl-worship.
 In Aztec culture, depictions of Quetzalcoatl were fully anthropomorphic.
 Quetzalcoatl was associated with the wind-god Ehecatl and is often depicted with his insignia: a beak-like mask.